microsoft/LightGBM/docs/Parameters.rst

    -  used for the categorical features

-   -  limit the max threshold points in categorical features
+   -  limit number of split points considered for categorical features.
+See `the documentation on how LightGBM finds optimal splits for categorical features <./Features.rst#optimal-split-for-categorical-features>`_ for more details.

+   -  can be used to speed up training

 -  ``cat_l2`` :raw-html:`<a id="cat_l2" title="Permalink to this parameter" href="#cat_l2">&#x1F517;&#xFE0E;</a>`, default = ``10.0``, type = double, constraints: ``cat_l2 >= 0.0``